Notice – Law Student Registration with State Bar Authorities; Character & Fitness Reminders and Required Disclosures

 Character & Fitness Reminders and Required Disclosures

 Cornell Law School graduates sit for bar examinations in many states.
-In the most recent examination year, the three most common states were New York, California and Texas.
+In the most recent examination year, the three most common jurisdictions were New York, California, and Washington D.C.

 - Bar Admission and Registration Rules: It is each student’s responsibility to thoroughly review and comply with the rules for bar admission in the jurisdiction of your choice.
 The rules of certain states (not New York) require either notification to the bar admission authorities of intent to begin the study of law or registration with authorities when law studies begin.
 Failure to comply with the instructions may substantially delay admission to the bar as well as increase costs.
 You should obtain instructions from and address any concerns or questions to the proper source, usually the state board of examiners or the clerk of the court of highest jurisdiction, in the state(s) in which you intend to practice.
 For current bar requirements, you should consult The Comprehensive Guide to Bar Admission Requirements, published annually by the American Bar Association Section of Legal Education and Admission to the Bar and the National Conference of Bar Examiners.
 Due to the pandemic, many bar registration rules and deadlines have changed.
 Please access the most recent information at http://www.ncbex.org/publications/bar-admissions-guide/.
 You may also efficiently find jurisdiction-specific information at http://www.ncbex.org/jurisdiction-information/.